bizley/timeclock/README.md

 5. Change `/public/index.php` file to set `YII_DEBUG` mode to `false` and `YII_ENV` environment to `prod`.
 6. Apply migrations by running in console `php yii migrate`.
-7. Start website and register first account.
+7. Start webserver and register first account.
 8. If you want to make an account to be admin run in console `php yii admin/set ID` where `ID` is DB identifier of account to be set (usually first one is `1`).